rwilliams/jrubywiki/GoogleSummerOfCode2012.md

 If we get better Eventmachine support for JRuby, having a running Thin WebServer based on Eventmachine would be great.
 Then it would be easier to run Eventmachine jobs from within a e.g. Rails application.
 Everything would run within the reactor and you did not have to run the EM reactor in a new thread.

-## Static Optimization
+## Runtime code optimization

-JRuby currently has an in-progress compiler to our own intermediate representation (IR).
-This IR provides a control-flow graph through code, inlining of methods, and many opportunities for optimization.
-A student interested in compilers would work with the JRuby team to explore the possibility of a full-system static optimizer using this IR.
+JRuby currently has an intermediate representation (IR) that attempts to capture high-level Ruby semantics via instructions and operands.
+This IR will be the basis of an updated JRuby VM.
+While some optimizations are already in place including dead code elimination, method and block inlining (incomplete), there are lots of opportunities for improving on these and implementing additional optimizations.
+A student interested in interpreters, compilers, virtual machines would work with the JRuby team to expand on the capabilities of this VM -- projects could include work on the interpreter, new performance optimizations, implementing new backends (ex: Dalvik).